jcarter1028/v-research-interview/database_design/README.md

 ## Task 2: Data Import

-*Write a script or code to import the data from excel file into the database.*
+*Write a script or code to import the data from the excel file into the database.*

 I have created a small TypeScript project in the `database/` folder to open and parse the excel file, connect to a postgres database, and insert the values in the database.